How To Install a Skylight On A Shingle Roof

 Some of the things we prepare in a professional skylight installation before beginning the skylight project include:

 Power drills, circular saws, and a chalk line tool are some of the multiple tools and equipment you need to bring to use when installing the skylight.
-You can also check the skylight’s instruction manual to determine the critical things necessary to install it.
+You can also check the skylight’s instructions manual to determine the critical things necessary to install it.
+During this phase, your roofer frames the rough opening to ensure the skylight frame will fit perfectly.

 Step 1: Create the Roof Opening

-The first step in how to install a skylight on a shingle roof is by cutting an opening on your roof.
-It’s ideal to do the installation under clear skies to prevent rainwater from going inside your building.
-Once you have the perfect weather, measure your skylight’s dimensions and use the measurements to cut the opening.
+The first step in how to install a skylight on a shingle roof is by cutting a rough opening through the layers of your shingle roof.
+It’s ideal to do the installation under clear skies to prevent rainwater from going inside your building while the shingle roof is compromised.
+Once you have the perfect weather, measure your skylight’s dimensions and use those precise measurements to cut the rough opening.

-You have to place the skylight between joists and install the proper head joists to support the window properly.
-After marking the skylight’s roof opening, drill four long deck screws on the four corners of the marking.
-You have to do the marking and drilling on the roof’s interior side so that you can use the protruding screws as a guide when you start cutting on the exterior side.
+You have to place the skylight carefully between joists and install the proper head joists to support the window unit properly.
+After marking the skylight’s rough opening, drill four long deck screws on the four corners of the marking.
+You have to do the marking and drilling on the roof’s interior side so that you can use the protruding screws as a guide when you start cutting the shingle roof from the exterior side.

 The second step is installing flashing throughout the window sill to create a barrier that prevents leaks.
 You have to apply self-adhesive flashing on every side to install it properly.
+This initial flashing install is the most critical part of the weatherproofing.
 Next is cutting to fold the edge over to make the barrier the same width as the skylight sill.
 Lastly, nail down the sides with your hammer or nail gun.

-Step three is to place the skylight on your roof opening.
+Step three is to place the skylight on your rough opening.
 You will require two or more people to lay down the skylight gently.
 You can also use a pulley system if you and your workers find the skylight too heavy to lift.
-After you set the skylight, you have to use 1.25” roofing nails to secure it.
+After you place the skylight , you have to use 1.25” roofing nails to secure it.

 Step 5: Position Sill Flashing